-11.6.1.
+9.6.1.
 Regulatory Mitigation Capabilities

-Table 11-7 lists regulatory mitigation capabilities, including planning and land management tools, typically used by local jurisdictions to implement hazard mitigation activities and indicates those that are in place in the RD 1002.
+Table 9-7 lists regulatory mitigation capabilities, including planning and land management tools, typically used by local jurisdictions to implement hazard mitigation activities and indicates those that are in place in the RD 556.

-Table 11-7 RD 1002 Regulatory Mitigation Capabilities
+Table 9-7 RD 556 Regulatory Mitigation Capabilities

 Plans Y/N Year Does the plan/program address hazards?
 Does the plan identify projects to include in the mitigation strategy?
 Can the plan be used to implement mitigation actions?
-Comprehensive/Master Plan/General Plan Y 1.
-Current 5-year plan is under review and being updated.
+Comprehensive/Master Plan/General Plan Y Current 5-year plan is under review and being updated.
 It describes past, present, and future hazards.
 These hazards are managed and implemented using the standard operating plan strategies.
-2. At this time, an Emergency Operations Plan is still in development.
+At this time, an Emergency Operations Plan Update is still in development.
 Expected process to the finalized during the next 2 years.
-3. 2016 Sacramento County Flood Safety Plan is in place.
+2016 Sacramento County Flood Safety Plan is in place.
 As well, as a Hazard Plan concerted with Sacramento County with GEI as the interface.
 The plans include information that sets up SEMS/NIMS processes, identifies critical infrastructure and evacuation routes, and sets up monitoring and levee patrol protocols.
 The 2021 updates will include Flood Annex Maps that summarize information contained in the plans as well as including any missing protocols to bring them into full compliance with existing codes and any additional information/updates the Districts may have since the plans were originally completed.
 The updates should be complete by this winter.
-4. Update of the 2016 LHMP continues to include valuable information about the priority of hazards RD 1002 faces.
+Update of the 2016 LHMP continues to include valuable information about the priority of hazards RD 556 faces.
 Once accepted this data and information can be used to the highest and best protection of the District and its communities.
-Capital Improvements Plan N Economic Development Plan N Local Emergency Operations Plan In development While EOP is in development, there is unofficial protocol of those that live and work on the island.
+Capital Improvements Plan N Economic Development Plan N other related hazards.
+The EOP provides continuity for the District and the expected process is to finalize during the next 2 years.
+While EOP is in development, there is unofficial protocol of those that live and work on the island.
 They have used this protocol over long period of time to respond to flood and other related hazards.
-Continuity of Operations Plan Y The EOP provides continuity for the District and the expected process is to finalize during the next 2 years.
-Transportation Plan N Stormwater Management Plan/Program Y This category is included in the District standard operations and maintenance procedures.
-Patrols are dispatched at critical times.
+The EOP provides continuity for the District and the expected process is to finalize during the next 2 years.
+This category is included in the District standard operations and maintenance procedures.
+Patrols are dispatched At critical times.
 Before and after storms, patrols know where to look, inspect and take action to proactively provide flood risk reduction.
 Procedures are in place to keep water flow moving.
-Engineering Studies for Streams Y District is contracted with local engineering company who provides counseling and advice of Operations and Management for risk reduction, levee integrity, and mitigation relating to water/flood flows.
+District is contracted with local engineering company who provides counseling and advice of Operations and Management for risk reduction, levee integrity, and mitigation relating to water/flood flows.
 Engineer provides and satisfies agency interface as well as Fiscal advice.
+In the event of such hazard, the community Reverse 911 and phone tree would be initiated.
+Detailed communication from WGFD command center would be put into action.
+Are codes adequately enforced?
+Version/Year: CBC 2019 Score: Rating: Standard County Building Permit requirements.
+Is the ordinance an effective measure for reducing hazard impacts?
+Sacramento County Zoning Code reduces both hazard and growth and development.
+The District is a mixture of zoned agriculture and residential property which, in itself also limits development.
+The District is mostly zoned agriculture which limits growth and development.
+Yes, Sacramento County Floodplain Ordinance restricts development in the floodplain